English

 Definition

-A Compensation Committee is a specialized group within a company’s board of directors responsible for establishing and overseeing executive compensation policies.
-This committee plays a pivotal role in ensuring that pay structures align with both company performance and shareholder interests, ultimately contributing to effective corporate governance.
+A Compensation Committee is a specialized group within a company’s board of directors responsible for establishing, overseeing and regularly reviewing executive compensation policies.
+This committee plays a pivotal role in ensuring that compensation structures align not only with company performance and shareholder interests but also with broader market trends and regulatory requirements.
+By effectively managing executive pay, the Compensation Committee contributes to enhanced corporate governance and organizational accountability.

 Key Components